 Nope, not really.

 For anyone that has ever had repeated prank calls, you should know the endless patience it takes to try and not imagine you reaching into the phone and strangling the person as they try to muffle their laughter.
-I honestly feel extremely sorry for Domino's, considering a lot of people call there just to ask for Pizza Hut's number.
-That many prank calls are enough to wear on anyone's nerves.
+I honestly feel sorry for people who deal with this on a daily basis.
+At least for me, civility isn't a major requirement.

 Harry Dresden, Wizard for Hire, at your service.

 I picked it up and growled, "The Force is not with me.
 And yes, magic is real.
-Good day."
+Good bye."

 It had just been that kind of day.